enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         }
         ```

-#### GET /teacher/:teacherId/salary
+#### GET /teacher/salary
 - Description: Get detailed salary information for the specific teacher salary history with pagination.
 - process: show all the payments made to this teacherId by the admin

 - Request:
-  - Parameters:
+  - cookies:
-    - teacherId (string, required) - The ID of the teacher to retrieve salary details for.
+    - id (string, required) - The ID of the teacher to retrieve salary details for.
   - Query Parameters:
     - page (integer, optional, default: 1) - Page number for pagination.